Georgia Cozzini

 Georgia Olive Cozzini (February 14, 1915 – October 10, 1983) was an American socialist politician.
-She is best remembered as the first woman to run for Governor of Wisconsin and for two consecutive runs as the Vice Presidential candidate of the Socialist Labor Party of America, appearing on the ballot in 1956 and 1960.
+She is best remembered as the first woman to run for Governor of Wisconsin and for two consecutive runs as the vice presidential candidate of the Socialist Labor Party of America, appearing on the ballot in 1956 and 1960.

 Biography

 Early years

-Georgia Cozzini was born Georgia Olive Purvis on February 14, 1915 in Springfield, Missouri.
+Georgia Cozzini was born Georgia Olive Purvis on February 14, 1915, in Springfield, Missouri.

-She married Artemio Cozzini, who invented the hollow-cup knife grinding machine, in 1936 and the pair settled in Artemio's hometown, Milwaukee, Wisconsin.
-The couple had two children, Bruce (1936-2022) and Gina (born 1945).
+She married Artemio Cozzini, also a party member, who invented the hollow-cup knife grinding machine, in 1936.
+The pair then settled in Artemio's hometown of Milwaukee, Wisconsin.
+The couple had two children, Bruce (1936–2022) and Gina (born 1945).

 Political career

 Cozzini was an active member of the Socialist Labor Party (SLP).
 She was the first woman to run for Governor of Wisconsin, heading the state SLP ticket in 1942.
-She ran for this office again in 1970 and 1974.
+She ran for this office again in 1944, 1948, 1970 and 1974.

-Cozzini ran twice for the United States Senate in Wisconsin, appearing as part of the SLP slate in 1946 and again in 1958.
+Cozzini ran for the United States Senate in Wisconsin, appearing as part of the SLP slate in 1946, 1957, 1958, and 1962.

 Cozzini was twice the nominee of the SLP for Vice President of the United States, running in 1956 and 1960 on the ticket with Eric Hass, editor of the SLP's national newspaper, The Weekly People.